MangoRaft/hipache/README.md

     $ hipache --config path/to/someConfig.json

-__Managing multiple configuration files:__

-The default configuration file is `config/config.json`.
-It's possible to have different configuration files named `config_<suffix>.json`, where the suffix is the value of an environment variable named `SETTINGS_FLAVOR`.

-For instance, here is how to spawn the server with the `config_test.json` configuration file in order to run the tests.

-    $ SETTINGS_FLAVOR=test hipache

 ### 4. Configuring a vhost (redis)

 All vhost configuration is managed through Redis.
 This makes it possible to